 Our values are bound together by an icon of Australian history, the Rising Sun Badge.
 Proudly worn in both world wars, it has become a part of the digger legend and the ANZAC spirit.

-While the Rising Sun has evolved over time, every soldier that wears it carries on the proud tradition of service to the nation.
+While the Rising Sun has evolved over time, every person that wears it carries on the proud tradition of service to the nation.

-We expect every Australian soldier to have a will to win, a dedication to duty, a great sense of honour and compassion, a belief in honesty and the benefits of mateship and teamwork, and a wealth of physical and moral courage.
+We expect every member of the Army to have a will to win, a dedication to duty, a great sense of honour and compassion, a belief in honesty and the benefits of mateship and teamwork, and a wealth of physical and moral courage.
 You are accountable for your actions and decisions and are asked to bring honour to Australia, the Army, your mates and yourself.

 The Army has a number of time-honoured traditions that survive today as a reminder of our rich history.
 They are important in building the Army's esprit de corps, our spirit of comradeship, and our commitment to each cause, and include: